Digia-Technology-Private-Limited/digia_flutter_starter/README.md

 ## License

-This project is copyrighted by Digia Technology Private Limited.
+This project is copyrighted by Tinkerbox Technology Private Limited.
 All rights reserved.
 More detailed license information will be available soon.

 ## Acknowledgments